Shnitselon/VIRL-Shell-2G/README.md

 A shell integrates a device model, application or other technology with CloudShell.
 A shell consists of a data model that defines how the device and its properties are modeled in CloudShell, along with automation that enables interaction with the device via CloudShell.

 ### Cloud Provider Shells
-CloudShell's Cloud Providers shells provide L2 or L3 connectivity between resources and/or Apps [remove "and/or Apps" if router].
+CloudShell's Cloud Provider shells provide L2 or L3 connectivity between resources and/or Apps [remove "and/or Apps" if router].

 ### VIRL Shell
-VIRL Shell provides you with connectivity and management capabilities such as device discovery and power management for the resource.
+VIRL Shell provides you with Cisco VIRL connectivity and management capabilities such as device discovery and power management for the resource.

-For more information on the device, see the vendor's official product documentation.
+For more information on the device, see official Cisco VIRL documentation [here](http://virl.cisco.com/).

 ### Standard version
 VIRL Shell is based on the Cloud Provider Standard version **1.0.0**.